apache/flink/docs/content/docs/connectors/table/jdbc.md

 SELECT * FROM test_table;

 -- scan table 'test_table' with the given database.
-SELECT * FROM mysql_catalog.given_database.test_table2
+SELECT * FROM mysql_catalog.given_database.test_table2;
 SELECT * FROM given_database.test_table2;
 ```

-<span class="label label-danger">Attention</span> At present, when reading data from a table, the `YEAR` type is read as the `DATE` type by default, but writing data in `YEAR` type is not supported by `MySQLCatalog` yet.
+<span class="label label-danger">Attention</span> At present, when reading data from a table, the `YEAR` type is read as the `DATE` type by default, but writing data in `YEAR` type is not supported by MySQL Catalog yet.
 The same restrictions apply to the reading and writing of the `GEOMETRY` type.
-The `GEOMETRY` type fields will be read as the `BYTES` type by default in reading data from a table, but the writing of the `GEOMETRY` data type is not supported by `MySQLCatalog` when writing data into a table.
+The `GEOMETRY` type fields will be read as the `BYTES` type by default in reading data from a table, but the writing of the `GEOMETRY` data type is not supported by MySQL Catalog when writing data into a table.

 Data Type Mapping
 ----------------